Pixel1917/edge-s/README.md

-# Edge-S
+# EdgeS

 ### A blazing-fast, extremely lightweight and SSR-friendly store for Svelte.

-**Edge-S** brings seamless, per-request state management to Svelte apps — fully reactive, server-aware, and serialization-safe by default.
+**EdgeS** brings seamless, per-request state management to Svelte apps — fully reactive, server-aware, and serialization-safe by default.

 No context boilerplate.
 No hydration headaches.
 Just drop-in SSR-compatible state primitives with built-in support for client-side reactivity and server-side isolation.